Youngstown Sheet and Tube: History

 The company abruptly closed its Campbell Works and furloughed 5,000 workers on September 19, 1977, a day remembered locally as "Black Monday."
 The Brier Hill Works and the company's plants in Indiana were sold to Jones and Laughlin Steel, later acquired by Ling-Temco-Vought (LTV), a conglomerate.
 The Brier Hill Works closed in 1979 as part of a continued wave of steel mill closings that devastated the Youngstown economy.
 The Brier Hill Works was eventually reopened in 1986 by Cargill Corporation, under the name North Star Steel.
 In 2002, Cargill sold the operations to recycling minimill Vallourec Group, a French conglomerate.
 The Indiana Harbor mill continues operating, owned by Cleveland-Cliffs.

-Present day

-The company currently operates under the Youngstown Sheet and Tube name at www.sheetandtube.com.
-The company promotes economic redevelopment in Youngstown, and has partnerships with local manufacturers.
-It currently has an online shop where people can purchase apparel and consumer goods, and has a long term plan of opening up its own factory in the Youngstown area.